CoreyCBurton/Hands-On-Hacking-Book-Notes/Chapter 3.md

   - Allows you to review precisely what your computer has been instructed to do in source code form.

 -it is complicated for a new user
-  -Alot of time to learn source code
+  - Alot of time to learn source code

 # Arch Linux
 - A hybrid of Gentoo like power and Debian like stability